Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * The result holder is of type `Result<Types...>&&`, where `Types...` is a list of method output argument types.
   * The result object must be the first physical parameter of the callback taken by r-value ref. `Result` class template is move-only.
   * The callback itself is physically a void-returning function.
-  * Method input arguments are taken by value rathern than by const ref, because we usually want to `std::move` them to the worker thread.
+  * Method input arguments are taken by value rather than by const ref, because we usually want to `std::move` them to the worker thread.
 Moving is usually a lot cheaper than copying, and it's idiomatic.
 For non-movable types, this falls back to copying.

 So the concatenate callback signature would change from `std::string concatenate(const std::vector<int32_t>& numbers, const std::string& separator)` to `void concatenate(sdbus::Result<std::string>&& result, std::vector<int32_t> numbers, std::string separator)`: